gundb/gun-starter-app/README.md

 This boilerplate is a good starting point for gun applications, or just for understanding how all the pieces fit together.

+> Important: Make sure you update the gun version to latest, as the package.json on this app becomes stale!

 ## Cloning
 ```sh
 # Download the code